 In any conversation about online economics, there is a dread that lurks in the background.
 It isn’t always mentioned, but its effects are always in the back of people’s minds.
 This fear has a name, and you are probably familiar with how scary it is to see that name in the news, especially when it’s connected to a brand you associate with.
 That name is data breach, and there is nothing worse than finding out that your personal information has leaked into the dark web, all thanks to a company’s lapse in cybersecurity.
+According to Statista, a total of 1,001 data breaches were reported in 2020 and in the same year, over 155.8 million internet users were impacted by data exposures.

 The fact of the matter is that there is a constant war between hackers and security specialists, each trying to hold an edge over the other.
 As an online retailer, the safety of your data, and the data of your customers, is always a few steps away from being out in the public market.
 Security analysts know this, but more importantly, customers know it too.
 Whenever they buy something online, there is always that element of risk.
 If you want to keep your customer base, you need to take steps to protect them.
 Just as importantly, they need to know that you are taking these steps, so that they will continue trusting you with their personal information.